 When I look back today at my encounter with the Israeli-Palestinian conflict, I think that most of my childhood was sterile in a sense: I saw Palestinians in the Old City market and in the news, or from time to time as a construction worker, renovating a house.
 However, over the years there have been several points at which the conflict broke into my peaceful life: attacks that took place in Jerusalem, and acquaintance with friends who knew grief more intimately.

 Being drafted to the army was, for me, a stage that placed me far more directly in the face of the conflict.
-The characters you see on television become people you arrest, and I found myself almost every night arresting people in Nablus, Jenin, and the surrounding area.
+The characters you see on television become the people I arrested, and almost every night I found myself arresting people in Nablus, Jenin, and the surrounding areas.

-Our routine was operating at night, almost every night, then sleep in the morning, and by noon we received a new order about a guy who had to be arrested and removed from his house.
-Almost every night the story was similar; but the general feeling was that I was doing something that could save my family at home.
+Our routine was always the same.
+We operated at night, almost every night, and then sleep in the morning.
+By noon we received a new order about a guy who had to be arrested and removed from his house.
+Almost every night the story was similar; and the general feeling was that I was doing something that could save my family at home.

-If I try to put my finger on an event that cracked something in me, it was one of the operations we did in the Nablus area.
-During the operation, we entered a family’s home, and while the snipers settled in front of the windows, my job was to guard the family.
-It must have been around 4AM, and I was standing with a gun and a helmet on my head, in front of a family in their pajamas, and in a moment — one of the little children wet his pants.
+If I try to put my finger on an event that cracked something in me, I think it was one of the operations we did in the Nablus area.
+During the operation, as usual, our team broke into a family’s home to make an arrest.
+While the snipers settled in front of the windows, my job was to guard the family.
+It must have been around 4am, and I was standing with a gun and a helmet on my head, in front of a petrified family in their pajamas.
+In that moment, one of the little children wet his pants.

-It was the kind of moment that everyone prefers not to be present in – neither I, nor the parents and the child who was too old to wet his pants; but this situation threw him off balance.
+It was the kind of moment that everyone prefers not to be present in: neither I, nor the parents, nor the child who was too old to wet his pants… but the terror of seeing us, of seeing me, threw him off balance.